 - The final is found within MLP and is comprised of questions that must be completed within 150 consecutive minutes.
 The final cannot be opened, saved, and returned to at a later time.
-It will be opened a few days prior to the deadline. - You may use two 3x5 index cards with notes front and back, an approved scientific calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper.
-No additional materials are allowed. - The approved formula sheets are located in the back of your textbook in a foldout chart.
-These formulas pages will also be posted to Blackboard. - The final exam can either be taken in the Math Emporium Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with Proctor U which requires prior scheduling and a webcam.
-Students are solely responsible for their own scheduling and the fees associated with using the service.
-See tab in Blackboard called Testing/Proctor U for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+It will be opened a few days prior to the deadline. - You may use two 3"x5" index cards with notes front and back, an approved scientific calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper.
+No additional materials are allowed.